 Now that there are two lines in the scan image, you should determine the angle between them.
 If the angle is greater than 30°, you can say it is a boy.
 And if the angle is less than 10°, or the nub line is parallel to the baseline, you can say it is a girl.
 If the angle is between 10 and 30°, the result is inconclusive.
 In that case, you can try to know the gender again by getting another scan after a couple of days.

 How Do Gender Experts Predict Gender Using Nub Theory?

-The following are the important criteria that gender experts use when predicting the sex of a baby using the Nub Theory:
+The following are the criteria for predicting the sex of a baby using the Nub Theory:

-- The nub’s angle in relation to the baby’s spine
+- The nub’s angle to the baby’s spine

 - The shadows on and around the nub captured in the scan

 - The length and shape of the baby as per the gestational age

 Before the tenth week of pregnancy, the genital tubercle looks alike in boy and girl fetuses.
 At 11 weeks, the view is clearer and may allow you to predict the gender of your baby under perfect conditions.
 The accuracy of nub theory is the highest in or after the 12th week of gestation.